jhudson8/react-backbone/api.md

 Sections
 --------------
-### Multiple models and collections / overriding property name
+### Multiple models and collections
 React components, by default, will have a single bound model and/or collection (using the ```model``` and ```collection``` properties).
 This behavior can be altered by specifically providing the ```modelAware``` or ```collectionAware``` mixin with parameters representing the proerty names.

+The ```modelAware```/```collectionAware``` mixin is not required if you want to have only a single model/collection bound using the ```model```/```collection``` property.

+#### Overriding the default model/collection keys
 If you wanted to have a component that use the ```foo``` property for component model bindings
 ```
     React.createClass({
       mixins: ['modelAware("foo")', 'modelEvents'],
       events: {
         'model:bar': function() {
-          // this will be executed when the model assigned to the "foo" property triggers the "bar" event
+          // this will be executed when the model assigned to the
+          // "foo" property triggers the "bar" event
         }
       }
     });
 ```

+#### Multiple object bindings
 Or, if you want to have 2 components (identified by the ```foo``` and ```bar``` property names) that, for example, you want to listen to change events on
 ```
     React.createClass({
       mixins: ['modelAware("foo", "bar")', 'modelChangeAware'],
       events: {
-        'model:bar': function() {
+        'model:theEvent': function() {
-          // this will be executed when the model assigned to the "foo" property triggers the "bar" event
+          // this will be executed when the model assigned to the
+          // "foo" or "bar" property triggers the "theEvent" event
         }
+      },
+      render: function() {
+        // this will be executed when the model assigned to the
+        // "foo" or "bar" property triggers the "change" event
+        // because of the "modelChangeAware" mixin
       }
     });
 ```